Lenty/SLiCAP_python/docs/reference/SLiCAPnotebook.rst

 SLiCAPnotebook.py
 =================

-SLiCAPnotebook imports extra modules for displaying RST, HTML and SVG in Jupyter notebooks.
+SLiCAPnotebook is the main module to be imported when working with Jupyter notebooks.
+It imports extra modules for displaying RST, HTML and SVG in Jupyter notebooks.

 It sets ini.notebook, which provides markdown output for rendering LaTeX in Jupyter notebooks.